Kunull/Writeups/docs/Pwn College/Intercepting Communication.md

 ## level 9

-> Manually send an Internet Protocol packet
+> In this challenge you will manually send an Internet Protocol packet.\
+> The packet should have `IP proto=0xFF`.\
+> The packet should be sent to the remote host at `10.0.0.3`.

 We can encapsulate a packet within another packet using the `/` separator.